 Area of operation

-Melbourne Water’s area of operation extends over greater Melbourne, including the areas serviced by the three retail water corporations, City West Water, South East Water and Yarra Valley Water (shown below).
+Melbourne Water’s area of operation extends over greater Melbourne, including the areas serviced by the three retail water corporations, Greater Western Water, South East Water and Yarra Valley Water (shown below).
 It also includes the Thomson River catchment area to the east of Yarra Valley Water’s service area.

 Note: This map is indicative only.
 Please contact Melbourne Water for more accurate and up-to-date boundary information.
 You can also use our interactive map to check whether your location falls within Melbourne Water’s area of operation.